vk12122/bitvijays.github.io-sphinx/docs/LFC-VulnerableMachines.rst

 SecLists.Org Security Mailing List Archive
 ------------------------------------------

 There will be some days, when you won't find vulnerabilities with searchsploit.
-In this case, we should also check the `seclists.org security mailing list google search <http://seclists.org/>`_, if someone has reported any bug(s) for that particular software that we can exploit.
+In this case, we should also check the `SecLists.Org Security Mailing List Archive <http://seclists.org/>`_, if someone has reported any bug(s) for that particular software that we can exploit.

 Google-Vulns
 ------------